semiller10/postnovo/README.md

 **or**

-Download the postnovo source and run the setup script from the postnovo directory
+Download the postnovo source and run the setup script from the postnovo directory.

 1. `python setup.py build`
 2. `python setup.py install`